 - 1. Oil filter cover

 - 2. Water pump cover

 - 3. Coolant drain plug

 - 4. Disconnect the lower radiator hose and drain the remaining coolant into a suitable container.

 NOTE: Take note of the position of the hose clamp on the lower radiator hose at the radiator.

-- 1. Lower radiator hose to disconnect
+1. Hose clamp

-- 5. Drain cooling system completely.

-- 6. Reinstall cooling system drain plug and tighten to specification.
+- 5. Drain cooling system completely. - 6.
+Reinstall cooling system drain plug and tighten to specification.